 The Regulatory Flexibility Act (5 U.S.C.
-601 et seq., RFA) generally requires an agency to prepare an initial regulatory flexibility analysis unless the agency certifies that the rule will not, once implemented, have a significant economic impact on a substantial number of small entities.
-The RFA applies whenever an agency is required to publish a general notice of proposed rulemaking under section 553(b) of the Administrative Procedures Act (APA), or any other law.
-As set forth in the preamble to the proposed rule establishing filing fees at Section III, because rules issued pursuant to the Defense Production Act, such as this rule, are not subject to the APA or another law requiring the publication of a general notice of proposed rulemaking, the RFA does not apply.
-Nevertheless, for the reasons detailed in the RFA section of the proposed and interim rules, the Secretary of the Treasury certified that the rule, if implemented, “will not have a significant economic impact on a substantial number of small entities,” 5 U.S.C.
-605(b).
-This final rule makes limited changes to interim rules already in effect that will not have a significant economic impact on a substantial number of small entities.
-The Treasury Department also invited public comment on how the proposed rule would affect small entities.
+601 et seq., RFA) generally requires an agency to prepare a regulatory flexibility analysis unless the agency certifies that the rule will not, once implemented, have a significant economic impact on a substantial number of small entities.
+The RFA applies whenever an agency is required to publish a general notice of proposed rulemaking under section 553(b) of the Administrative Procedure Act (5 U.S.C.
+553, APA), or any other law.
+As set forth in the preamble to the proposed rule at Section III, because rules issued pursuant to the DPA, such as this rule, are not subject to the APA or another law requiring the publication of a general notice of proposed rulemaking, the RFA does not apply.

 Congressional Review Act

 This rule has been submitted to OIRA, which has determined that the rule is not a “major” rule under the Congressional Review Act.

 Start List of Subjects

 - Investment companies